 Marlee Liss made history when her sexual assault case became the 1st in North America to conclude with restorative justice through the courts.
 She is now an advocate.

-A report and upcoming event by Why Me?
+A report by Why Me?
 “Using restorative approaches for domestic and sexual abuse: A personal choice”, October 2021.

 We also must work with those who harm.

 Circles of Support and Accountability (CoSA): reducing sexual victimization by assisting people who have committed sexual offences to lead responsible, constructive, and accountable lives in their communities.
 Programs offered in Canada and beyond.

 ⇒ Free webinar: Managing Sexual Offenders and reintegration into the community of persons convicted of a sexual offense

 Organized by Criminal Justice Platform Europe

 - Restorative Justice in Cases of Sexual Violence: An Annotated Bibliography, Department of Justice, Government of Canada

 - Restorative Justice and Sexual Violence, European Forum for Restorative Justice